Libre Office

 And it’s entirely free and open source!

-Writing with Libre Office
+Writing With Libre Office

 Like Word, Libre Office’s Writer is a very standard word processor with all the expected functions and tools.
 You can write and do some basic page formatting using Styles, just like MS Word uses.
 For drafting your work, Libre Writer is just as good as Word.

 Libre Writer’s focus mode is good for distraction-free writing.
 The actual writing is smooth and quick.
-In fact, I found fewer ‘pauses’ while using Libre Writer versus Word; those moments when the text would stop appearing, and seconds later a dozen characters will burst onto the screen.
+In fact, I found fewer ‘pauses’ while using Libre Writer versus Word; those moments when the text would stop appearing, and seconds later a dozen characters would burst onto the screen.

 Libre Office organizes menus differently from Word’s ribbon, but the content is all still there.
 In fact, with the right sidebar dedicated to style, format, and a document directory, I find the Libre design easier to use than Words.